guilzee/SASProgramming/AnalyzingListeriaOutbreaks/README.md

 The analysis was performed using **SAS** with the following steps:

-1. **Data Import**: Importing the National Outbreak Public Data Tool worksheet into SAS and reviewing the contents.
+1. **Data Import**: Importing the [National Outbreak Public Data Tool worksheet](https://github.com/guilzee/SASProgramming/blob/main/AnalyzingListeriaOutbreaks/NationalOutbreakPublicDataTool.csv) into SAS and reviewing the contents.
 2. **Data Cleaning**: Renaming and recategorizing settings to simplify the data.
 3. **Frequency Analysis**: Creating frequency tables to identify outbreak patterns based on settings and outcomes.
-4. **Visualization**: Developing bar charts to display trends, such as the frequency of outbreaks by year.
+4. **Visualization**: Develop bar charts to display trends, such as the frequency of outbreaks by year.

 ### Sample SAS Code